calebstride/personal-site-generator/README.md

 static html content.

 Most of the work done in this repo was around creating and rendering the pages.
-The files that you want to transformed from md files to html static content will all need to be created from scratch with their css / javascript.
+The files that you want to transform from md files to html static content will all need to be created from scratch with their css / javascript.
 You can see an